Before You Try a Calming Supplement for Dogs, Read This

 Why Plentum Prioritizes the Microbiome

 While many dog calming supplements focus solely on the brain, we understand that true wellness starts in the gut.
-By incorporating ingredients that support a healthy oral microbiome and digestive tract such as our Canine Oral Health Postbiotic we help address the physical discomfort that often exacerbates behavioral issues.
+By incorporating ingredients that support a healthy oral microbiome and digestive tract such as our postbiotic complex we help address the physical discomfort that often exacerbates behavioral issues.
 A dog that feels good physically is much more likely to remain calm emotionally.

 References